 Arête du Génépi (Arête Sud)

-Aiguille du Génépi 3059 m is a fine peak belonging to the satellites of Aiguille d’Argentière, a group located just in front of the incredible mountain scenery given by the North faces of the famous triptych Triolet, Courtes and Droites.
-On this beautiful tower built with the excellent red granite of Mont Blanc and located right above the Refuge d’Argentière it runs an advisable classical route that follows the Southern edge of the peak in a setting of incomparable beauty: the Arète Sud, best known as Arête du Genepì.
+Aiguille du Génépi 3059 m is a rock peak belonging to the satellites of Aiguille d’Argentière, a group located just in front of the incredible mountain scenery given by the North faces of the famous triptych Triolet, Courtes and Droites.
+On Aiguille du Génépi, built with the excellent red protogyn granite of Mont Blanc and located right above the Refuge d’Argentière, it runs an advisable classical route that follows the Southern edge of the peak in a setting of incomparable beauty: the Arète Sud, best known as Arête du Genepì.

 The base to climb is Refuge d’Argentière m.
 2771, which can be attained starting from the village of Argentière m.
 1240 (8 km.
 North-East to Chamonix-Mont Blanc) Main road access to Argentière are: